1 Get Started

 ls()

 • hh2019: Based on Hainmueller and Hangartner (2019), who study the effect of indirect versus direct democracy on naturalization rates in Switzerland.
-Used in Chapter 5.
+Used in Chapter 9, Chapter 10, and Chapter 11.